Aerial Lift Rescue Best Practices

 Next, you should be aware of surrounding hazards.
 These include power lines, the ceiling (if you’re working inside, obviously), tree branches and other obstacles.
 Once you’re stuck, there’s a chance the aerial lift could move, shift, or (worst of all) totally collapse.

 If you find your worker in an unfortunate situation of being stuck in a lift, you need a plan on how to handle things until you have a resolution.
+That’s equally true if your scissor lift won’t go up all the way.
 When you have a plan for a boom lift stuck in the air or any other kind of lift that stopped operating with a worker on it, everyone will feel less panicked.
 Here are some tips:

 Sometimes even with the best preparation, unfortunate situations like being stuck in an aerial lift can’t be avoided.
 With the proper training, your workers can deal with it and prevent injury.

-When your company has the proper training in place (and every company should), things such as stuck in aerial lifts, are much less common.
+Avoiding aerial lift rescues often boils down to proper preparation.
+When your company has the proper training in place (and every company should), things such as being stuck in aerial lifts, are much less common.
 From a regular maintenance plan to well-trained employees, it simply makes sense to get the best aerial lift and scissor lift training possible.

 And speaking of training, Aerial Lift Certification offers superior aerial lift and aerial work platform safety courses.
 We cover all the basics, including some advanced concepts as well.
 Our course is simply the most complete, affordable, hassle-free aerial lift training program available today.